Shironex/portfolio/README.md

 This portfolio is built with a selection of modern tools and libraries f:

-- Next js 14
+- Next js 15
 - TailwindCSS
-- Framer Motion
+- motion react
 - Cloudflare Turnstile
 - Redis
 - Resend
 - Shadcn ui
 - React-hook-form
 - Zod
-- Zsa-react
+- Next safe action
 - Docker-compose

 <p align="right">(<a href="#readme-top">back to top</a>)</p>